Graham Gore: Naval career

 Lieutenant Gore served on the Modeste in November 1837 and the Volage in January 1838, on the latter ship seeing action during the Aden Expedition in 1839; he was in action against the Bogue Forts and the Capture of Chusan in 1840 during the First Opium War.

-In October 1840 Gore was ordered to HMS Herald at the East India Station.
+In October 1840, Gore was ordered to HMS Herald at the East India Station.
 Travelling to Sydney in Australia to join his ship Gore could not find the Herald so instead joined the crew of HMS Beagle, then under the command of Captain John Lort Stokes.
 This was the same Beagle on which Charles Darwin had made his famous researches.
 While in Australia Gore had the opportunity to visit his parents, sisters and brother at Lake Bathurst.
 During its expedition with Gore among the crew the Beagle surveyed large sections of the coast of Australia.

-An accomplished artist, his painting of Burial Reach and Flinders River made during the voyage is held by the National Library of Australia.
+Gore was an accomplished artist; his painting of Burial Reach and Flinders River made during the voyage is held by the National Library of Australia.
 Later during the expedition Gore was injured when the gun he was using to shoot cockatoos from a gig to augment the crew's diet exploded in his hands.
 Captain Stokes reported that Gore, "my much-valued friend...nearly blew off his own hand whilst shooting" and ended up "stretched at his length at the bottom of the boat".
 Stunned but fortunately with only a minor injury to his hand, Gore could only quietly remark, "Killed the bird..."
 This comment Stokes described as "an expression truly characteristic of a sportsman".
 Stokes clearly liked Gore, later writing in his memoirs, "There was only one drawback to the pleasure I experienced on arriving in England, -- namely, that Lieut.
 G. Gore did not obtain his promotion, but was compelled to seek it by a second voyage to the North Pole."

-In December 1843 Gore was transferred to the steam frigate HMS Cyclops on which he was "employed for particular service".
+In December 1843, Gore was transferred to the steam frigate HMS Cyclops on which he was "employed for particular service".